Heidi is a specialised and enthousiastic pelvic physiotherapist.

 Physiotherapist Graduated from Southern Methodist University (Brazil).
 Master in Rehabilitation of the Pelvic Floor by the University of Barcelona (Spain).
 Master in Rehabilitation Science at Federal University of Health Sciences of Porto Alegre (Brazil).
 Specialist in Women’s Health / CREFITO.
 Specialist in Human Sexuality in the area of education / SBRASH.

 Mifuka started to study Continence and Women’s Health Physiotherapy in Australia after working for Musculoskeletal disorders for several years.
 After returning to Japan, she completed her Master course in the field of Women’s and Men’s Health Physiotherapy.
 She has worked on the clinical study of pelvic floor dysfunction among women including the assessment and treatment of female urinary incontinence and pelvic organ prolapse.
-Currently, she is doing her PhD in the Graduate School of Medicine in Japan.
-She also works for university as assistant professor.
+She has obtained her PhD at the Graduate School of Medicine in Japan.

 Yui has worked as a Physiotherapist for elderly rehabilitation for several years.
 Later, she entered a Master’s course at Hokkaido University in 2018, studying on quantification of pelvic floor muscle functions.
 Currently, she works with urologists at Hokkaido University Hospital on clinical research in the field of urology.
 Also, she works for patients with urinary incontinence and pelvic organ prolapse at a clinic.